evapeak/bitcoind/README.md

 # Build bitcoind on Ubuntu 14.10 on Azure
 =========
+Motivation is to create a full bitcoin node using bitcoind, permanlty on using Microsofts Azure.

 ##Create an Ubuntu VM on Azure

 User is: azureuser
 Password is: xxx

+SSH into the VM, using ssh azureuser@yournode.cloudapp.net

 ###Pre Reqs
 ```